D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 - **Edit excel `.txt` files** — these are the spreadsheet-like data files (`skills.txt`, `weapons.txt`, etc.) that drive most game behavior.
 - **Edit string `.json` files** — these are the in-game text/translation files (`item-runes.json`, `ui.json`, etc.).
+- **Edit `missiles.json`** — the single JSON object at `data/hd/missiles/missiles.json` that maps missile keys to asset paths.
 - **Replace asset files** — sounds, textures, icons, anything binary.

 This guide explains each one, with worked examples.
-If you ever feel stuck, jump to **[Section 9 — Authoring Checklist](#9-authoring-checklist)** for a quick recap.
+If you ever feel stuck, jump to **[Section 10 — Authoring Checklist](#10-authoring-checklist)** for a quick recap.

 ---